Climate Resilient Communities: Ensure city infrastructure and residents are resilient to the shocks and stresses of climate change.

 - Decrease demand for energy and increase the proportion derived from renewable energy sources.

 - Maximize carbon sequestration in soils, including the use of biochar, and through educating residents on the importance of healthy soils in landscaping

 - Establish an urban tree canopy goal and adopt a plan to manage the urban heat island effect across all communities.

 - Consider climate forecasts in stormwater feasibility and modeling work to inform infrastructure investments.
-Conduct risk and cost-benefit analyses for increasingly extreme rain events on all stormwater infrastructure investments.

 - Develop guidance that encourages climate-sensitive design for residential and commercial buildings, parking lots, and open spaces and parks.